alabiibrahim/Forensic-Report-Tenet-Rice-Homicide/README.md

 ## Data Modeling

 Datasets contains 4 tables; Suspect, CallRecords, AccessLog, ForensicEvent.
 All tables are modeled via One to Many relationships using the Suspect_ID column (PK) and Date column (PK)  Star flake schema.
-A customized CalendarTable, Activity table  for (event timeline analysis), and a customized measures table.
+A customized CalendarTable, ActivityLog table  for (event timeline analysis), and a customized measures table.

 ![Image](images/Data%20Modeling.PNG)